tomwheeler/temporal-nyc-workshop-go/exercises/non-retryable-error-types/README.md

 contacted and false is returned and the `status` of the `OrderConfirmation` will be updated to reflect this.

-1. Open `workflow.go`.
-Locate the `NotifyDeliveryDriver` function and uncomment it.
+1. Open `workflow.go` and uncomment the `NotifyDeliveryDriver` function. it.
 2. Save and close the file.
 3. Next, open `activities.go`.
 Within the `NotifyDeliveryDriver` loop, above the